yuan1163/cerebro-main/src/solutions/README.md

 `solutions` is the set of solutions specified components.

-- `cerebro` implements the IvedaPinPoint solution
+- `cerebro` implements the IvedaRTLS solution

-Iveda PinPoint™ centrally manages IoT trackers and sensors and display them on a map for exact location.
+Iveda RTLS™ centrally manages IoT trackers and sensors and display them on a map for exact location.
 These devices can track precise locations of assets or humans in real-time.

 - `utilus` implements the IvedaUtilus solution